MintStockfish/Keylogger-Linux-X11/README.md

     ```

 2.  **Create a build directory:**
+    This keeps the project root clean from build artifacts.

     ```bash
     mkdir build && cd build
     ```

-3.  **Configure the project with CMake:**
+3.  **Configure and build the project:**

     ```bash
     cmake ..
-    ```

-4.  **Compile the project:**

-    ```bash
     make
     ```

-5.  **Run the keylogger:**
+4.  **Run the keylogger:**
     The executable `keylogger` will be created in the `build` directory.

     ```bash
     ./keylogger
     ```

+    The program will now run in your terminal, capturing input passively.
+The log file (`log.txt`) and `screenshots/` directory will be created in the project's root folder (the one containing `src/`).

+5.  **Stop the program:**
-    The program will start capturing input in the background.
-Press `Escape` to terminate the program and save the log to `log.txt`.
+    Press the `Escape` key in any window to terminate the program and save the final log.

+## How It Works

+The keylogger attaches to the root window of the X server and listens for raw keyboard events (`XI_RawKeyPress`, `XI_RawKeyRelease`) using the **XInput2** extension.
+This method is "passive" because the program only listens to events as they are delivered by the server, rather than intercepting or "grabbing" the keyboard, which would prevent other applications from receiving input.
+This makes the logger undetectable from a user experience perspective.

 ## Project Structure

+The project follows a clean, modular structure to separate concerns.

 ```
 .
 ├── CMakeLists.txt              # CMake build script
 ├── README.md                   # This file
 ├── src/                        # Source code directory
-│   ├── keylogger.cpp   # Main file with the main() function
+│   ├── main.cpp                # Main entry point - creates and runs the Application
+│   ├── app/                    # Core application logic
+│   │   ├── application.hpp
+│   │   └── application.cpp
-│   ├── utils/          # Helper modules
+│   └── utils/                  # Helper modules and utilities
-│   └── ├── processTrackingHelper/
+│       ├── common/             # Common functions (exec, timestamp, etc.)
-│       ├── cyrillicHelper/
+│       ├── keyboardEventHelper/  # Logic for processing keyboard events
-│       ├── keyPressHelper/
+│       ├── cyrillicHelper/       # Mapping for Cyrillic keysyms
-│       └── specialKeysHelper/
+│       ├── specialKeysHelper/  # Mapping for special keys (Enter, Space, etc.)
-└── .gitignore          # Git ignore file
+│       └── windowTrackingHelper/ # Logic for getting the active window title └── .gitignore                  # Git ignore file
 ```